ironbar/arc25/docs/04_Initial_Plan.md

 While solution is not found:

-1. Generate `n` python functions given input-output pairs.
+1. Generate `n` python functions given input-output pairs. `n=8` might be a good parametrization if we apply rotations and transpose to the original task.
 2. Do `r` steps of iterative function refinement
 3. Test-time training.
 The model has generated `m` python functions that are not correct, but they run and hopefully they are in the right direction.
-We can treat those functions as new tasks and do test-time training on them (we know the inputs, outputs and code)
+We can treat those functions as new tasks and do test-time training on them (we know the inputs, outputs and code).
+We could also apply RL techniques such as [GRPO](https://arxiv.org/abs/2402.03300).

 The model will be given all the task inputs and the available outputs, and will have to write python code that implements the task.
 By giving all the inputs we force the model to create python code to generalize to inputs that do not have output.

 ## Tricks

 - Teach how to use the DSL.
-It is important to create examples of how to use each function in the DSL
+It is important to create examples of how to use each function in the DSL.
+Also learning to combine the primitive functions might be important for ARC-AGI-2 because there is an emphasis on compositionality.
 - Upsampling as data augmentation
 - I can remove words from the tokenizer of a model to simplify grid representation.
 - I could teach the model to draw.
 Given some painting generate code to create the painting.
 That might help the model to learn the 2d structure of the grids.